dosco/graphjin/docs/website/docs/graphql.md

 ### Recursive Queries

 A common pattern one encouters if recursive relationships which is when a table references itself.
 A good example of this is threaded comments when a comment is a reply to a previous comment and that to a previous.
 Another example could be an employee table where an employee references another employee (his boss).
-This has previously been hard to work with but Super Graph makes it a breeze.
+This has previously been hard to work with but GraphJin makes it a breeze.
 This works with any table that has a foreign key relationship to itself.
 The `find` parameter controls the direction of the fetch which can either be `parents` or `children`.

 #### Given a comment fetch it's parent comments